 •Acted as counsel to an administrative tribunal during appeal proceedings between government regulators and an energy company relating to denial of a proposed resource development project.
 This matter was classified by the tribunal as a complex appeal due to nature of the issues and novel procedural considerations that arose.
 A number of precedent-setting decisions, mostly relating to procedural issues, were made by the tribunal in the course of hearing this matter.

 •Acted for a large energy company defending multiple lawsuits from neighbouring landowners alleging damages from historic operations of a nearby retail gas station.
 We successfully bought a summary dismissal application and had all claims against the client dismissed at an early stage in the litigation.

-•Represents individuals claiming damages owed for breach of contract following the complex sale of a corporation to another party.
-Issues in this matter primarily relate to several employees of the buyer interfering with the sellers' ability to realize earn-out portions of the sale agreement.
+•Represented individuals claiming damages owed for breach of contract following the complex sale of a corporation to another party.
+Issues in this matter primarily related to employees of the buyer interfering with the sellers’ ability to realize earn-out portions of the sale agreement.

 •Acted for a large energy company in a complex commercial arbitration.
 This matter required assessing a broad array of issues and defending wide range of allegations.
 Due to the highly technical nature of the issues raised, extensive efforts were undertaken to review enormous volumes of documents and develop analyses in conjunction with world-leading engineering experts.

 • Administrative Monetary Penalties and the Increased Use of the Economic Benefit Component , Canadian Bar Association North, Environmental Subsection; 2017